Sample Topic Study – Accident Handling

 Case Study 26

 Derek works for a firm that manufactures fruit machines.
-The company has only one 7,500kg lorry, which is used solely to deliver their own machines to the end customer.
+The company has only one 7,500 kg lorry used solely to deliver their own machines to customers.

-He has recently returned to the workplace after having three months off due to stress.
-His doctor has recommended he take it easy and avoids stressful situations.
+He has recently returned to the workplace after taking three months off due to stress.
+His doctor has recommended that he should take it easy and avoid stressful situations.

 Crown Copyright material reproduced under licence from the Driver and Vehicle Standards Agency which does not accept any responsibility for the accuracy of the reproduction.